DC has rewritten its cosmology again, rechristening its Multiverse as an 'Omniverse' of infinite realities and universes.

 As the heir to a great legacy of super-heroics, Bart traveled back in time to become a hero, eventually trading in his mantle of Impulse to become the second Kid Flash, and later even briefly serving as Flash when he aged into adulthood.

 Bart recently returned as Impulse as part of the relaunched Young Justice title.
-He'll also come to the next season of CW's The Flash.

-The second 'Reverse Flash,' Hunter Zolomon was a police profiler who was paralyzed in a battle with Gorilla Grodd.
+The second 'Reverse-Flash,' Hunter Zolomon was a police profiler who was paralyzed in a battle with Gorilla Grodd.
 When Wally West refused to go back in time and prevent the accident, Zolomon tried to use Flash's Cosmic Treadmill to do it himself, resulting in an accident that gave him time-altering powers that mimicked super speed.

 Zoom, driven mad by the accident, set out on a course to 'improve' Wally West as a hero, seeking to deliver him personal tragedy that would steel his determination and make him fight harder.
 His twisted logic brought him to cause Wally's wife, Linda, to miscarry a child.